kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 # Urgency Prioritization

-Urgency based prioritization uses two fields, `urgency` and `progressive` to indicate the relative urgency of requests and whether responses should be interleaved with other responses at the same priority.
+Urgency prioritization uses two parameters, `urgency` and `progressive` to indicate the relative urgency of requests and whether responses should be interleaved with other responses at the same priority.